Taree

 Taree (/tɑːriː/) is a town on the Mid North Coast, New South Wales, Australia.
 It and nearby Cundletown were settled in 1831 by William Wynter.
-Since then it has grown to a population of 26,381, and commands a significant agricultural district.
+Since then it has grown to a population of 16,715, and commands a significant agricultural district.
 Situated on a floodplain by the Manning River, it is 16 km from the Tasman Sea coast, and 317 km north of Sydney.

 Taree is within the local government area of Mid-Coast Council, the state electorate of Myall Lakes and the federal electorate of Lyne.

 Name

-The name Taree is derived from "tareebit", a Biripi word meaning tree by the river, or more specifically, the Sandpaper Fig (Ficus coronata).
+The name Taree is derived from "tareebit", a Biripi word meaning tree by the river, or more specifically, the sandpaper fig (Ficus coronata).

 History

-The Biripi were the indigenous people of what is now known as Taree.
+The Biripi are the Indigenous people of what is now known as Taree.
 The Aboriginal population of the Manning River was relatively dense before colonisation by Europeans.

 In 1826, Assistant Surveyor Henry Dangar was instructed by John Oxley as Surveyor General (and a shareholder in the Australian Agricultural Company) to survey the land between Port Stephens and the Hastings River.
 During this expedition, Dangar identified that Harrington Lake was a river with two entrances to the sea.
 Later in 1826, the river was named the Manning River by Robert Dawson for the Deputy Governor of the Australian Agricultural Company, William Manning.

 In 1829, Governor Darling proclaimed the division of the settlement of the colony of New South Wales into Nineteen Counties.
 The northern limit of the settlement was declared to be the Manning River.

 Taree was laid out as a private town in 1854 by Henry Flett, the son-in-law of William Wynter who had originally settled the area in 1831.
 100 acre had been set aside for the private township and 40 lots were initially sold.
 Taree was declared a municipality on 26 March 1885 and the first municipal council was elected by the residents.

 In the early 1800s the road from Newcastle to Port Macquarie came via Gloucester and forded the river near Wingham.
 Boats could not go further upstream than this due to narrowing of the river and rapids.
 Hence a town formed at Wingham, about a day's ride from Gloucester.